SAP/yeoman-ui/CONTRIBUTING.md

 ## Contribute Code
 You are welcome to contribute code.
 PRs will be examined and if it fits the quality requirements and the roadmap of the product they will be merged.

-## Contributors
+## Developer Certificate of Origin (DCO)
-You must be aware of the Apache License (which describes contributions) and agree to the Contributors License Agreement.
-This is common practice in all major Open Source projects.
-To make this process as simple as possible, we are using [the standard DCO text of the Linux Foundation](https://developercertificate.org/).
+Due to legal reasons, contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).